dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 libssl-dev libkrb5-dev zlib1g-dev ninja-build
 ```

-**NOTE**: As of now, Ubuntu's `apt` only has until CMake version 3.16.3 if you're using Ubuntu 20.04 LTS (or less in older Ubuntu versions), which is lower than the required 3.20.
+**NOTE**: As of now, Ubuntu's `apt` only has until CMake version 3.16.3 if you're using Ubuntu 20.04 LTS (less in older Ubuntu versions), and version 3.18.4 in Debian 11 (less in older Debian versions).
+This is lower than the required 3.20, which in turn makes it incompatible with the repo.
 For this case, we can use the `snap` package manager or the _Kitware APT feed_ to get a new enough version of CMake.

 For snap: